Position

 Responsibilities:

-• Conduct risk assessments and vulnerability analyses to identify potential hazards.
+• Conduct risk assessments and vulnerability analyses to identify potential threats and develop mitigation strategies.

-• Provide training and education to community members and emergency response teams.
+• Provide training and support to staff on emergency procedures and protocols.

 Qualifications